 After the initial startup, the Fiddler Everywhere application captures only non-secure traffic (HTTP).
 SSL encrypted traffic isn't captured by default.
-To enable capturing and decrypting HTTPS traffic, you need to install the Fiddler root certificate via the HTTPS sub-menu under Settings.
+To enable capturing and decrypting HTTPS traffic, you need to install the Fiddler root certificate through the HTTPS sub-menu under Settings.

 The Trust root certificate button installs and trusts the Fiddler root certificate.
 The option is available only on macOS and Windows.
 On Linux, you have to manually export and trust the root certificate.
 After you install the certificate, you are ready to enable the capturing of HTTPS traffic.

-The Capture HTTPS traffic option defines if Fiddler Everywhere should capture HTTPS traffic or skip it.
+The Capture HTTPS traffic option defines if Fiddler Everywhere will capture HTTPS traffic or skip it.
 By default, this option is disabled.
 Before you enable the capturing of HTTPS traffic, you must trust the Fiddler root certificate.

 The Ignore server certificate errors button controls whether Fiddler warns you if an HTTPS server presents a certificate that cannot be validated.
 You should not check this box when surfing the Internet due to the spoofing security threat.

-A typical use case for the Ignore server certificate errors option would be certificate validation errors on macOS while trying to access *.icloud.com domains.
+A typical use case for the Ignore server certificate errors option will be certificate validation errors on macOS while trying to access *.icloud.com domains.
 Use the option to ignore the validation error and continue the debugging process.

 The Advanced Settings drop-down provides several additional options related to the Fiddler root certificate.